sou35/Profit-Analysis-Project-using-Tableau/README.md

 2.SQL database dump is in db_dump_version_2.sql file above.
 Download [db_dump_version_2.sql](db_dump_version_2.sql) file to your local computer and import it .

+## Instructions: How to connect Tableau to a MySQL database and set up the data source.
+This article describes how to connect Tableau to a MySQL database and set up the data source.[Make the connection and set up the data source](https://help.tableau.com/current/pro/desktop/en-us/examples_mysql.ht)

 ## Data Analysis Using SQL
 ### Show all customer records
 ```